sogladev/home-media-server/.github/README.md

 1. Without VPN (`*-novpn.yml`): For straightforward local use.
 1. With VPN (`*-vpn.yml`): Enhances privacy and secures your P2P traffic via OpenVPN

+Optional Stacks:
+* Traefik: Simplifies service management by providing a reverse proxy with easy-to-configure, accessible URLs for all services.
+* Organizr: Acts as a unified front-end dashboard to access and organize all your services in one convenient place.

 ## VPN or no VPN
 Choosing whether to use a VPN is entirely up to you.
 Here’s the key difference:
 - **Without VPN**: Your P2P and Soulseek traffic will route directly through your internet connection, which is simple to set up but offers no additional privacy.